Jason Jaramillo: Milwaukee Brewers

+On December 23, 2011, Jaramillo signed a minor league contract with the Chicago Cubs.
+He was released prior to the start of the season on March 27, 2012.

-Jaramillo signed a minor league contract with the Milwaukee Brewers on March 29, 2012.
-He was assigned to Double-A Huntsville and was their Opening Day catcher.
-On May 29, Jaramillo was promoted to Triple-A Nashville.
-In 34 games with the Stars, he hit .258 with 8 doubles and 12 RBI.
-On August 14, Jaramillo was released by the Brewers.
+On March 29, 2012, Jaramillo signed a minor league contract with the Milwaukee Brewers.
+He was assigned to the Double-A Huntsville Stars and was their Opening Day catcher.
+On May 29, Jaramillo was promoted to the Triple-A Nashville Sounds.
+In 34 games with the Stars, he hit .258 with eight doubles and 12 RBI.
+On August 14, Jaramillo was released by the Brewers organization.

 Oakland Athletics

-On August 21, Jaramillo signed with the Oakland Athletics and was assigned to Triple-A Sacramento, where he played 11 games with.
-In 52 games with Nashville and Sacramento, he hit .198 with 2 HR and 17 RBI.
-After the season, he became a free agent.
+On August 21, 2012, Jaramillo signed with the Oakland Athletics and was assigned to the Triple-A Sacramento River Cats, where he played in 11 games contests.
+In 52 games with Nashville and Sacramento, he hit .198 with two home runs and 17 RBI.
+After the season, Jaramillo became a free agent.

 Houston Astros

-On January 12, 2013, Jaramillo signed a minor league deal with the Houston Astros.
-Jaramillo began the year with Triple-A Oklahoma City, where in 23 games, he hit .130 with 4 XBH and 7 RBI.
-On June 1, Jaramillo was released by the Astros.
+On January 4, 2013, Jaramillo signed a minor league contract with the Houston Astros.
+Jaramillo began the year with the Triple-A Oklahoma City RedHawks, where in 23 games, he hit .130 with four extra-base hits and seven RBI.
+On June 1, Jaramillo was released by the Astros organization.

 Seattle Mariners

-On June 9, Jaramillo signed with the Seattle Mariners, and was assigned to Triple-A Tacoma.
-In 38 games with Tacoma, he hit .257 with 2 HR and 15 RBI.
+On June 9, 2013, Jaramillo signed a minor league contract with the Seattle Mariners, and was assigned to the Triple-A Tacoma Rainiers.
+In 38 games with Tacoma, he hit .257 with two home runs and 15 RBI.
+Jaramillo elected free agency following the season on November 4.